nbbaier/mcp-turso/README.md

 A Model Context Protocol (MCP) server that provides access to the Turso-hosted LibSQL databases.
 Currently, the server provides the following functionality:

 -  Retrieving a list of tables in a database
--  Retrieview the database schema
+-  Retrieving a database's schema
 -  Retrieving the schema of a table
 -  Performing SELECT queries